mcdexio/mcdex-references/en/market-protocol.md

-For more complete information, please refer to the Market Protocol [white paper](https://marketprotocol.io/assets/MARKET_Protocol-Whitepaper.pdf).
+Please refer to the Market Protocol [white paper](https://marketprotocol.io/assets/MARKET_Protocol-Whitepaper.pdf) for more complete information.

 ## Overview